pudly/schmopera-hugo/content/articles/blo-butterfly.md

 related_people = [""]
-short_description = "It is effectively trading one overdone opera death for another, but I think this decision to change who dies at the end of the story is still one of the most brilliant aspects of the production." slug = "karen-chia-ling-hos-star-making-performance-in-BLOs-thoughtful-madama-butterfly" title = "Karen Chia-Ling Ho's "star-making" performance in BLO's thoughtful Madama Butterfly" youtube_url = ""
+short_description = "It is effectively trading one overdone opera death for another, but I think this decision to change who dies at the end of the story is still one of the most brilliant aspects of the production." slug = "karen-chia-ling-hos-star-making-performance-in-BLOs-thoughtful-madama-butterfly" title = "Karen Chia-Ling Ho's 'star-making' performance in BLO's thoughtful Madama Butterfly" youtube_url = ""

 +++